google/gnostic/README.md

         go install github.com/googleapis/openapi-compiler/openapic

 5. Run the OpenAPI compiler.
-This will create a file called "petstore.pb" that contains a binary Protocol Buffer description of a sample API.
+This will create a file in the current directory called "petstore.pb" that contains a binary Protocol Buffer description of a sample API.

-        openapic --pb_out=petstore.pb examples/petstore.json
+        openapic --pb_out=. examples/petstore.json

 6. You can also compile files that you specify with a URL.
 Here's another way to compile the previous example.
 This time we're creating "petstore.text", which creates a textual representation of the